Last Updated on 29 November 2025 by Cycloscope

 The Sakurajima volcano is just in front of us, beautiful in its 1117 meters of cooled lava.

-It used to be an island but during the eruption of 1914, one of the most violent, it joined the island of Kyushu in the Osumi Peninsula.
+It used to be an island, but during the eruption of 1914, one of the most violent, it joined the island of Kyushu in the Osumi Peninsula.
 The volcano is apparently one of the most active in the world.

 The lava park

-There’s a path through the park, that we follow until we find the statue of a screaming singer and a flying V guitar, it’s a memorial for an epic concert attended by 70,000 people.
+There’s a path through the park that we follow until we find the statue of a screaming singer and a flying V guitar; it’s a memorial for an epic concert attended by 70,000 people.

 Foot onsen and getting out

-We eat with our feet in warm water and poke in the tourist shop that sells local products.
+We eat with our feet in warm water and poke around in the tourist shop that sells local products.
 Everything is kawaii (cute) and cartoonish, like only Japan can be.
 Biscuits with a smiley face, in the shape of drunken samurai, animals, samurai animals, and so on.

 Just before sunset, the volcano erupts.
 The huge cloud gets iridescent.
 There have been 700 eruptions this year.